decred/dcrd/hdkeychain/README.md

   keys
 - Support for custom networks by registering them with chaincfg
-- Obtaining the underlying EC pubkeys, EC privkeys, and associated decred addresses ties in seamlessly with existing btcec and dcrutil types which provide powerful tools for working with them to do things like sign transactions and generate payment scripts
+- Obtaining the underlying EC pubkeys, EC privkeys, and associated decred addresses ties in seamlessly with existing secp256k1 and dcrutil types which provide powerful tools for working with them to do things like sign transactions and generate payment scripts
-- Uses the btcec package which is highly optimized for secp256k1
+- Uses the highly-optimized secp256k1 package
 - Code examples including:
   - Generating a cryptographically secure random seed and deriving a master node from it
   - Default HD wallet layout as described by BIP0032
   - Audits use case as described by BIP0032
 - Comprehensive test coverage including the BIP0032 test vectors